 It is a very early start but well worth the effort.
 Even the crowds of people could not detract from the sheer beauty of this ivory-white mausoleum built between 1631 and 1653 by Shah Jahan in honour of his favourite wife.
 She died aged 38 giving birth to her 14th child, so it was a true labour of love in every sense of the word, except of course he had his minions to do the labouring.
 Some 20,000 of them apparently worked day and night to get it finished.

 After a late breakfast back at the hotel, we were on the road again, this time heading for the pink city of Jaipur, about four hours drive away.
 I always assumed it got that moniker due to the colour of the local stone.
 In fact, the city was painted pink by the then maharaja for a state visit by the future King Edward VII in 1876 (pink means welcome in Hindi) and the name stuck.

 The main attraction is the Amber Fortress, a spectacular-looking place in the hills above the town that you can walk or drive up to, but I arrived as every Maharani should – on the back of an elephant.

 She was called Sonja, aged 36 and so slow I wondered if she’d ever make it to the top.
-Thank goodness she did because the palace is really The colourful spices of India India Gate impressive, with vast courtyards, a beautiful room decorated with thousands of mirrored tiles and spectacular views over the rocky landscape.
+Thank goodness she did because the palace is really worth the effort it takes to get there.
+The colourful spices of India India Gate impressive, with vast courtyards, a beautiful room decorated with thousands of mirrored tiles and spectacular views over the rocky landscape.